Operations and Maintenance Facility South logo

 *Subject to change.

-**Sound Transit is pursuing measures to advance the opening earlier (potentially 2030).
-If the Midway Landfill alternative is selected as the project to be built, the opening date would be between 2035 and 2037 depending on the subsurface construction design option.
+**Sound Transit is pursuing measures to advance the scheduled opening to as early as 2030.
+If the Midway Landfill alternative is selected as the project to be built, the opening date would be between 2035 and 2037, depending on the subsurface construction design option.
+We will share an updated project schedule when we have more certainty.

 Link light rail trains are staged on maintenance platforms in the Link Storage Building.
 Stairs are provided on the platform so that workers can access both the top of the train and the underside of the train to perform routine maintenance.